-Mobile phones and smart technology - includes in the EYFS
+Mobile phones and smart technology (including smart watches)

-We know that, because many children have unlimited and unrestricted access to the internet via mobile phone networks, some children, while at school or college, can harm others or be harmed by others online.
+Many children have unlimited and unrestricted access to the internet via mobile phone networks, some children, while at school or college, can harm others or be harmed by others online.
 This includes sexually harassing, bullying and sharing indecent images (often via large chat groups).
 To protect children from these risks while they are at our school, our approach to mobile and smart technology is

-Pupils must not bring mobile phones to school, with the exception of Year pupils who travel independently to and from school.
-Their phones will be switched off and handed in to the teacher, for collection at the end of the day.
+- Pupils must not bring mobile phones to school, with the exception of Year 6 pupils who travel independently to and from school.
+Their phones will be switched off and handed in to the teacher, for collection at the end of the day. - Smart watches may not be worn to school.

-- Smart watches may not be worn to school. - In the event that parents photograph or record school events e.g. class assemblies, they are reminded not to post anything to social media, unless it contains only their child's image. - School staff do not have their mobile phones on display throughout the working day, nor do they make or accept calls / messages. - The Guest wifi code is shared with visitors who need it for a specific purpose i.e. school inspection.
+- In the event that parents photograph or record school events e.g. class assemblies, they are reminded not to post anything to social media, unless it contains only their child's image. - School staff do not have their mobile phones on display throughout the working day, nor do they make or accept calls / messages. - Only school devices are to be used in the EYFS to capture the learning of pupils in their classrooms, garden or playground - The Guest wifi code is shared with visitors who need it for a specific purpose i.e. school inspection.